Cauchy distribution: History

 A function with the form of the density function of the Cauchy distribution was studied geometrically by Fermat in 1659, and later was known as the witch of Agnesi, after Maria Gaetana Agnesi included it as an example in her 1748 calculus textbook.
 Despite its name, the first explicit analysis of the properties of the Cauchy distribution was published by the French mathematician Poisson in 1824, with Cauchy only becoming associated with it during an academic controversy in 1853.
 Poisson noted that if the mean of observations following such a distribution were taken, the standard deviation did not converge to any finite number.
 As such, Laplace's use of the central limit theorem with such a distribution was inappropriate, as it assumed a finite mean and variance.
-Despite this, Poisson did not regard the issue as important, in contrast to Bienaymé, who was to engage Cauchy in a long dispute over the matter.
+Despite this, Poisson did not regard the issue as important, in contrast to Bienaymé, who thought it was unrealistic to consider such a distribution and engaged Cauchy in a long dispute over the matter.